zakirali1/zakirali1/README.md

 The above projects would greatly help my _learning_

+### Fun fact:

+I once played football with prince and absolutely thrashed him.
+He was so upset he released a single called purple rain. :man_dancing:

+### How to reach me

+just email.

 <!--
 **zakirali1/zakirali1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.